mbeddr/mps-gradle-plugin/README.md

 * `debug` - optionally allows to start the JVM that is used to load MPS project with a debugger.
 Setting it to `true` will cause the started JVM to suspend until a debugger is attached.
 Useful for debugging classloading problems or exceptions during the build.
 * `junitFile` - allows storing the the results of the model check as a JUnit XML file.
+By default, the file will contain one testcase for each model that was checked (s. `junitFormat`).
+* `junitFormat` - allows to change the format of the JUnit XML file, how the model checking errors will be reported.
+Possible options:
-The file will  contain one Testcase for each model that was checked.
-If the model check reported an error for the model the testcase will fail and he message of the model checking error will be reported.
+  * `model` (default) - generates one testcase for each model that was checked.
+If the model check reported any error for the model, the testcase will fail and the message of the model checking error will be reported.
+  * `message` - generates one testcase for each model check error.
+For uniqueness reasons, the name of the testcase will reflect the specific model check error and the name of the testclass will be constructed from the checked node ID and its containing root node.
+    Full error message and the node URL will be reported in the testcase failure.
+Checked models will be mapped to testsuites with this option.
 * `maxHeap` - maximum heap size setting for the JVM that executes the modelchecker.
 This is useful to limit the heap usage in scenarios like containerized build agents where the OS reported memory limit is not the maximum to be consumed by the container.
 The value is a string understood by the JVM command line argument `-Xmx` e.g. `3G` or `512M